 The current opioid crisis has highlighted the need for all treatment courts to adopt best practices related to medication-assisted treatment (MAT).
 A study published in 2012 found that 56 percent of drug courts offer MAT, however 98 percent of drug courts reported opiate-addicted participants.
 Barriers to MAT included cost and court policy.

-Simply put, the use of MAT when medically necessary should not prohibit any individual from gaining entry into drug court, remaining in drug court, or completing drug court.
+As NADCP COO Terrence Walton explained during the 2018 NADCP Annual Training Conference (right), the use of MAT when medically necessary should not prohibit any individual from gaining entry into treatment court, remaining in treatment court, or completing treatment court.